lddnsk/android_device_lenovo_TB320FC/README.md

 - [x] Screen goes off and on
 - [ ] F2FS/EXT4 Support, exFAT/NTFS where supported
   Not tested
-- [x] all important partitions listed in mount/backup lists
 - [x] backup/restore to/from external (USB-OTG) storage (not supported by the device)
 - [ ] backup/restore to/from adb (https://gerrit.omnirom.org/#/c/15943/)
   Not tested